Chompister/project0/README.md

 pag4.html:	Contact page

-In the top of these four pages there are  a navigation bar that uses Bootstrap’s grid mode
+In the top of these four pages there are  a navigation bar that uses Bootstrap’s grid mode.
+The site also has:

-style1.css:	Style sheet page compiled from: style1.scss
+style1.css:	Style sheet page compiled from:

+style1.scss: a Sassy CSS style sheet.

-IMG directory: images holder
+IMG directory: images holder.

 README.md:	this page